mrpascal1/mrpascal1.github.io/_posts/2026-03-25-how-large-language-models-work.md

 {:/nomarkdown}

-The transformer architecture (Vaswani *et al.* 2017) introduced self-attention and parallel processing, becoming the foundation of modern LLMs.
-Training involves massive datasets (Common Crawl, Wikipedia, Books, etc.), tokenization (Byte-Pair Encoding or WordPiece), and objectives like next-token (autoregressive) or masked-language modeling.
-Scaling laws show that model performance improves predictably with more parameters, data, and compute following power-laws.
-After pretraining, models can be fine-tuned on tasks or aligned via instruction-tuning and RLHF (reinforcement learning from human feedback).
-At inference, LLMs generate text with decoding strategies (greedy, beam-search, top-*k*/top-*p* sampling).
-LLMs exhibit failure modes (hallucinations, bias) reflecting training data, so safety measures (data filtering, RLHF, rule-based models) are applied.
-This post details the history, architecture, training, inference, and evaluation of LLMs, with code snippets and diagrams for clarity.
+The [transformer architecture](https://en.wikipedia.org/wiki/Transformer_(deep_learning)) (Vaswani *et al.*, 2017) introduced self-attention and parallel processing, becoming the foundation of modern Large Language Models (LLMs).

+These models are trained on massive datasets (such as Common Crawl, Wikipedia, and books) using techniques like tokenization and objectives such as next-token prediction or masked language modeling.

+Performance improves predictably with more parameters, data, and compute — a phenomenon known as **scaling laws**.

+After pretraining, models are fine-tuned on specific tasks or aligned using instruction-tuning and [RLHF](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback) (Reinforcement Learning from Human Feedback) to make them more helpful and safer.

+At inference time, LLMs generate text using various decoding strategies like greedy, beam search, or top-k/top-p sampling.

+However, they can suffer from [hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)) and biases inherited from training data, so safety techniques like data filtering and RLHF are applied.

+This post covers the history, architecture, training, inference, and evaluation of LLMs with code examples and diagrams.
 ---

 ## 1. Historical context: n-grams, RNNs, attention